Canadian Knowledge Hub

 Participants attend six Statistics Canada–led sessions, which form the core foundation of the certificate.
 These sessions focus on understanding, accessing, interpreting, and responsibly using Canadian data, with an emphasis on practical relevance for the volunteering and giving sector.

-2. Case Study Webinars (3 sessions)
+2. Case Study or Skill Development webinars (3 sessions)

-Individuals who are interested in attending one or more of the StatsCan or Case Study webinar sessions without completing the full certificate program are welcome to register for and attend any webinar of interest.
+Note on participation: Individuals who are interested in attending one or more of the StatsCan or Case Study webinar sessions without completing the full certificate program are welcome to register for and attend any webinar of interest.

 3. Summary and Group Reflection session (1 session)